micartey/jairo/README.md

 <br>

-Not all annotations must be used. `@Name` is only necessary if the method names are different from each other and `@Parameter` is only necessary if they're multiple methods with the same name.
+Not all annotations must be used. `@Name` is only necessary if the method names are different from each other and `@Parameter` is only necessary if they're multiple methods with the same name but different parameters.

 ```java
 @Overwrite(Overwrite.Type.BEFORE)